aprotim/resume/content.md

 Employment
 ------------
+### Edgecast - **Senior SRE** - *April 2020 - Present*

+Edgecast CDN has a small team of SREs for the entire organization.
+As such, our teams work focused on where we could act as a catalyst to amplify effort across other engineering teams.

+#### CDN SRE - *(2020 - Present)*
+- **Promoted SRE Philosophy across org.**
+  - **Evangelized SRE best practices to leadership**, including the value of **error budgets, SLIs/SLOs, consistent tooling**, etc.
+  - **Consulted with service owners to establish SLIs and SLOs.** I helped teams understand the reasoning behind SLIs, what makes a good SLI/SLO, and evaluating the SLIs and SLOs they came up with as we moved the org towards error-budget-driven development.
+  - **Established oncall/escalation best practices.**
+    - **Spearheaded an effort to establish standard escalation practices** across Edgecast.
+Led meetings with stakeholders (NOC, service teams, leadership, etc. to understand expectations that teams had for themselves and for teams they interacted with, while
+    - When SRE onboarded the CDN dev team onto a shared oncall rotation, documented the oncall expectations, including response time, expected availability.
+  - **CAB** - TBA

 ### Google, Inc. - **Site Reliability Engineer** - *February 2008 - February 2020*

 During my tenure as an SRE, I've built and run Google enterprise infrastructure using open source tools on vanilla-ish Linux,